 In addition to a distinguished record of achievement during their time in the College, applicants must convincingly demonstrate that they will be able to complete all requirements for the two degrees by the end of the allotted six quarters of full-time residence.
-For this purpose, potential applicants should meet with the BA/MA adviser in the College (Pete Segall, 773.702.3750, email@example.com) and fill out a BA/MA Worksheet.
-The BA/MA adviser’s signature certifies that prospective applicants are far enough along in their College program to complete the course requirements for both degrees within five years.
+For this purpose, potential applicants should meet with their College adviser and fill out a BA/MA Worksheet.
+The adviser’s signature certifies that prospective applicants are far enough along in their College program to complete the course requirements for both degrees within five years.

 This course of study prolongs registration at the University to five years.
 Students are expected to complete the BA requirements at the end of the fourth year in the College to be allowed to continue into the second year of the MA program and receive their BA at the end of the fourth year in the College.